giobarc/GOrGONA/README.md

 14.5: open the program "parallel_seeded.f90" and:\
 14.5.1: specify the correct couple of metals by replacing "Xx" and "Yy";\
 14.5.2: compile the program using the following command: "gfortran -o parallel_seeded.x parallel_seeded.f90";
-14.6: compile the program "read.f90" using the following command: "gfortran -o read.x read.f90".
+14.6: compile the program "read.f90" using the following command: "gfortran -o read.x read.f90";
+14.7: make the scripts "analize", "clean" and "crea" executable.

 Step 16: execute the bash script "05_search_biased" in batch mode with the command: "nohup ./05_search_biased < /dev/null >& LOG_B &".
+If the script is not executable, change file permissions and make it executable.
 This command will send (in parallel) the seeded BH simulations optimizing chemical order only.

 Step 17: compile the program "06_best.f90" using the following command: "gfortran -o 06_best.x 06_best.f90" and execute it using the following command: "./06_best.x"; a new "result.out" will be created by putting together all the results coming from the "curve-.." files.

 Step 18: compile the program "07_take.f90" using the following command: "gfortran -o 07_take.x 07_take.f90" and execute it using the following command: "./07_take.x"; a new folder, "DBFN", will appear and the script "08_extract.sh" will be generated.
+If the "08_extract.sh" script is not executable, change file permissions and make it executable.
 By executing it ("./08_extract.sh") the DBFN folder will be populated with xyz files corresponding to the lowest-energy structure at each investigated composition found in the refined BH runs.

 References\
 [1] D. Rapetti, C. Roncaglia, R. Ferrando, "Optimizing the Shape and Chemical Ordering of Nanoalloys with Specialized Walkers", ADVANCED THEORY AND SIMULATIONS, 2300268 (2023)\